Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Problem formulation

 \subsection{Model class}

-We consider a network characterized by a weakly connected digraph $G=(V,E)$ composed by a set of nodes $V=\{1,\ldots,n\}$ and a set of edges $E\subseteq V\times V$.
-The output of each node $i$ in the network is given by a nonlinear dynamics of the form:
+We consider a network characterized by a weakly connected digraph $G=(V,E)$ composed of a set of nodes $V=\{1,\ldots,n\}$ and a set of edges $E\subseteq V\times V$, where a directed edge from $j$ to $i$ is denoted as $(i,j)$.
+The output of each node $i$ in the network is given by the nonlinear dynamics

-where the superscripts of the inputs and outputs denote the corresponding values at the specific time instants, $y_i^k$ is the state of the node $i$, $u_i^{k-1}$ is an arbitrary external excitation signal, the delays $m_{i,j}\in \mathbb{Z}^+$ are finite, $\Phi_i$ is the node function associated with node $i$, and $\NN_i$ is the set of in-neighbors of node $i$.
+where the superscripts of the inputs and outputs denote the values at the specific time instants, $y_i^k$ is the output of the node $i$, $u_i^{k-1}$ is an arbitrary external excitation signal, the delays $m_{i,j}\in \mathbb{Z}^{\ge}$ are nonnegative, $\Phi_i$ is the node function associated with node $i$, $M_i$ is the number of in-neighbors of node $i$, and $\NN_i$ is the set of in-neighbors of node $i$.

 If a node $i$ is not excited, its corresponding excitation signal $u_i$ is set to zero.
 The model \eqref{eq:general_nonlinear} corresponds to a generalized version of the nonlinear model in \cite{vizuete2023nonlinear,vizuete2024partial}, where the node function $\Phi_i$ is not necessarily additive.
-Similarly to \cite{vizuete2024partial}, we assume that the node function $\Phi_i$ depends only on a single past value of each in-neighbor $y_j^{m_{i,j}}$, where $m_{i,j}$ can take a value different from 1.
-Our goal is to analyze the effect of the non-additivity of the model determined by the function $\Phi_i$, in the derivation of identifiability conditions, while the more complex case with dynamics depending on several past values of each in-neighbor is left for future work.

-Unlike the additive model in \cite{vizuete2023nonlinear,vizuete2024nonlinear,vizuete2024partial}, we will assume that the topology of the network $G$ defines the arguments of the function $\Phi_i$.
-If $(i,j)\in E$ then $\frac{\partial \Phi_i}{\partial y_j}\not\equiv 0$.
+Unlike the additive model in \cite{vizuete2023nonlinear,vizuete2026nonlinear,vizuete2024partial}, we will assume that the topology of the network $G$ defines the potential arguments of the function $\Phi_i$.
+If $(i,j)\in E$ then $\frac{\partial \Phi_i}{\partial y_j^{k-p}}\not\equiv 0$ for at least some $0\le p\le m_{i,j}$ (i.e., actually depends on nontrivial outputs of the in-neighbors).
 We do not consider multiple edges between two nodes, since they would be indistinguishable and hence unidentifiable.